caffeine-and-pregnancy-photo

 Screening for GDM

 Most pregnant women are screened between the 24th to 28th week of pregnancy.
-If you are at a high risk of GDM your doctor may screen earlier than 24 weeks, and again later if that test is negative.
+If you are at a high risk of GDM, your doctor may screen you earlier than 24 weeks and again later if the initial test is negative.

 Tests for GDM